imsuinfo/websites/sites/all/modules/search_by_page/README.txt

 per-module, per-environment basis.
 Setting the minimum reindexing time forces Search by Page to wait at least this amount of time before reindexing that type of page.
 Setting the maximum reindex time forces Search by Page to reindex that type of page immediately when this amount of time has passed.
+WARNING: Do not choose too small of a maximum reindex page globally!
+This setting works by marking the pages for immediate reindexing when this time has passed, and it can interfere with the reindexing of new content.
 * You can exclude the contents of specific HTML tags from indexing.
 * You will also need to set permissions, which are separate from the core Search permissions.